DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/offline-install.md

      1. Back up the __--set__ parameter.

-         Before upgrading the global management version, it is recommended that you run the following command to back up the __--set__ parameter of the old version.
+         Before upgrading the Insight version, it is recommended that you run the following command to back up the __--set__ parameter of the old version.

          ```shell
          helm get values insight -n insight-system -o yaml > insight.yaml